NoemiP94/U1-W1-L5be/README.md

 # Java Practice ⚙️
-This project was developed during EPICODE Back end's class It was necessary write Java code for the implementation of a multimedia player using the OOP principles.
+This project was developed during EPICODE Back end's class.
+It was necessary write Java code for the implementation of a multimedia player using the OOP principles.

 ### Description of the system: